EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

   - Executing Bolt task
   - Populates environment variables for use in Bolt task
 - Puppet Bolt - https://puppet.com/docs/bolt/latest/bolt.html
-  - Running the actual code that connects to the vmware host, generates the bundle, uploads bundle to vmware support
+  - Running the actual code that connects to the VMWare host, generates the bundle, uploads bundle to VMWare support
 - Slack - https://slack.com/
   - Slack is our chat platform of choice.
-It has very nice integrations available for Chatops.
+It has very nice integration available for Chatops.

 ## Deep Dive

 If you're still reading by now I assume you are ready to see some code on how we put this together!
-To make things easier for you the general idea is: `shell script -> bolt task -> stackstorm action -> stackstorm workflow -> stackstorm alias`
+To make things easier for you the general idea is: `shell script -> bolt task -> Stackstorm action -> Stackstorm workflow -> Stackstorm alias`

 The steps involved in this shell script are:

-- Generate and download a log bundle via API call at `https://ESXHostnameOrIPAddress/cgi-bin/vm-support.cgi` Explained here: https://kb.vmware.com/s/article/1010705
+- Generate and download a log bundle via API call at `https://ESXHostnameOrIPAddress/cgi-bin/vm-support.cgi` Explained here: https://kb.VMWare.com/s/article/1010705
-- Initiate an SFTP connection to vmware support
+- Initiate an SFTP connection to VMWare support
 - Create a directory that matches our support case number.
-  - Unfortunately VMware does not give us `ls` command access on the sftp server so we can't check if this exists already, thankfully it's not show stopping if it does already exist.
+  - Unfortunately VMWare does not give us `ls` command access on the SFTP server so we can't check if this exists already, thankfully it's not show stopping if it does already exist.
 - Upload our log bundle to said directory
 - Clean up temporary bundle download location